Heads up Foodies… Taste of Auckland is here!

 (Retail prices: Pottles $5.90 each, Sheep Feta $6, Havarti $8, French Camembert $11)

-Socials: Website / Instagram / Facebook
+Website / Instagram / Facebook

 Puhoi Valley

 Selling their cheeses and yoghurt.
 They were very generous with their tastings of cheese… we just kept coming back for more!
-They have some new cheese available for purchase (launching at supermarkets next week) – love the Washed Rind!
+They have some new cheese available for sale (launching at supermarkets next week) – love the Washed Rind!

 Festival Specials: Cheeses: 2 for $10, 3 for $14.
 Yoghurt: 2 tubs for $8, 3 tubs for $11.